Prototypist1/FunctionFlow/ReadMe.md

 # About

-Function Graph is a library that takes a set algorithms and wires them up together in to a single composite algorithm.
+*Function Graph* is a library that takes a set of algorithms and wires them together in to a single composite algorithm.

-For example, take a composite algorithm that makes enchiladas.
-It naturally breaks down in to sub algorithms: chop onions, make the sauce, grate the cheese, etc.
+For example, say your sub algorithms are chop onions, make sauce, grate cheese, brown tortillas, assemble, bake, and garnish, and your composite algorithm is making enchiladas.

 ![Enchilada Algorithm](https://raw.githubusercontent.com/Prototypist1/FunctionGraph/master/EnchiladaAlgorithm.png)